-- \4.
-Let $x = x_1 x_2 ... x_n$ be a given n-character string over some finite alphabet $\Sigma$ , and let A be a deterministic finite-state machine with m states. - (a) Describe and analyze an algorithm to compute the longest subsequence of x that is accepted by A. For example, if A accepts the language $(ar)^$ and $x = \underline{a}\underline{b}\underline{r}\underline{a}\underline{c}\underline{a}\underline{d}\underline{a}\underline{b}\underline{r}\underline{a}$ , your algorithm should output arar. - (b) Describe and analyze an algorithm to compute the shortest (not necessarily contiguous) supersequence of x that is accepted by A. For example, if A accepts the language (abcdr)\ and x = abracadabra, your algorithm should output abcdrabcdrabcdrabcdrabcdr.
+- 9. Let $x = x_1 x_2 \dots x_n$ be a given n-character string over some finite alphabet Σ , and let A be a deterministic finite-state machine with m states over the same alphabet. - (a) Describe and analyze an algorithm to compute the length of the longest subsequence of x that is accepted by A. For example, if A accepts the language (AR) and x = ABRACADABRA, your algorithm should output the number 4, which is the length of the subsequence ARAR.